talkkonnect/talkkonnect/README.md

 * Sound Files can be tied with events/actions in config (Support both blocking and non-blocking modes)
 * Streaming Audio into the channel from locally stored media file or from internet stream by local or API Call
 * Announciator Support using Google TTS with Multi Language Support
+* Analog Relay Control By Listening Channel for PA Announcements

 #### Mumble And other Features
 * Shout and Whisper Support
 * Channel Token Support
-* Configurable Voice targeting via USB Numpad keyboard, TTT Keyboard, API, MQTT (Shouting and Whispering)
+* Configurable Voice targeting via USB Numpad keyboard, TTY Keyboard, API, MQTT (Shouting and Whispering)
-* Configurable Voice Target and Shortcut Support over USB Keypad
+* Configurable functions such as mute,unmute,channel,txptt available on USB Keypad
 * Listening on Multiple Channels Support
 * Multiple Server Configurations with channel control, channel scanning and server hopping
 * Many Other features as per suggested or requested by the community too many to mention here

 ### So What then is talKKonnect, and why should I be Interested?

-[talKKonnect](http://www.talkkonnect.com) is a headless self contained mumble Push to Talk (PTT) client complete with LCD, Channel and Volume control.
+[talKKonnect](http://www.talkkonnect.com) is a headless self contained mumble Push to Talk (PTT) linux client complete with LCD, Channel and Volume control.

 The Potential Uses of talKKonnect
 * IP Intercom or Door Intercom or Intercom between remote places